Q.U.B.E.

 Q.U.B.E.
 (Note: derived from Quick Understanding of Block Extrusion) is a physics-based puzzle video game developed and published by Toxic Games, with help from Indie Fund, a group of independent game developers.
 The game, an expansion of a student project by the founding members of Toxic Games, was released for Microsoft Windows through a number of digital distribution platforms, first through Desura on 17 December 2011 and then through Steam on 6 January 2012.
 An OS X port was later released in December 2012 through Steam and Desura.

 In the game, the player guides their avatar through a series of levels to make their way to an exit.
 The player character is equipped with special gloves that can perform a number of functions on specific blocks to reach the exit.
 The game employs a sterile monochromatic environment that highlights the coloured blocks that the player can interact with, and has been compared to the Portal series.

 A sequel, Q.U.B.E.
 2, was released for Windows, macOS, PlayStation 4 and Xbox One on 13 March 2018.
+On 14 September 2022, Q.U.B.E.
+10th Anniversary Edition, a full remake of Q.U.B.E. with enhanced visuals, was released.